Computer science connects theory and practice, combining mathematics, programming and engineering.

 Blair’s computer science courses complement other disciplines taught at the School.
 Faculty encourage students to develop technical aptitudes that will serve them well as they transition into college.
 Emphasis is placed on project-based learning, with hands-on project work dominating class time.
-Among the available computer science electives are software design, artificial intelligence and robotics.
+Among the available computer science electives are software design and robotics.

 Students taking the multi-level programming course use the Python programming language to complete projects that emphasize all aspects of computational thinking.
 In addition to developing fundamental skills, students develop new areas of interest and a deeper understanding of the real-world connections of their work.